mfassler/collision-detector/README.md

 # collision-detector
-Using the RGB-D (depth) camera, detect people and measure the distance to them.
+Using an RGB-D (depth) camera, detect people and measure the distance to them.

+Originally created as a safety device for construction equipment.

+## Hardware Requirements

+* Intel RealSense depth camera

+## Software Requirements

+* librealsense
+* darknet
+* OpenCV